radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 Additional optional parameters are the **fluid viscosity**, the **radius at the inlet**, the **fluid dynamics model** and the **type of solver**.
 The full manual of the _pipenet_ class can be read [here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/pipenet_manual.md).

 For example, this code creates an initialises a _pipenet_ object describing a simple 2D 3-capillary network, made of 3 nodes, namely nodes 0, 1 and 2, as illustrated below.
 Connections are between nodes 0 and 1, between 0 and 2, and between 1 and 2; the input flow, of 0.0055 mm<sup>3</sup>/s, comes from node 0, and the output node is 2.
+Node 0 position is $(x,y,z) = (0.0, 0.0, 0.0) mm$; node 1 position is $(x,y,z) = (0.010, 0.020, 0.0) mm$; node 2 position is $(x,y,z) = (0.030, 0.0, 0.0) mm$.
+The radius of the capillary connecting node 0 and 1 is $0.005 mm$; the radius of the capillary connecting node 1 and 2 is $0.008 mm$; the radius of the capillary connecting node 0 and 2 is $0.007 mm$.

 <div align="center">
   <img src="https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/imgs/networkexample.png" width="700" height="auto">